beersb/SOC-Automation-Lab/README.md

 <div>
   <img src="lab_images/part_4/Restarting Wazuh.png" alt="SOC Automation Network Diagram" width="750" height="250">

   *Ref.
-17: An image portraying the Wazuh service from within the Windows Services application which portrays the Restart option*
+12: An image portraying the Wazuh service from within the Windows Services application which portrays the Restart option*
 </div>

-At this stage in the process, we have a working Mimikatz executable on the Windows host, and our
+At this stage in the process, we had a working Mimikatz executable on the Windows host along with a working Wazuh agent configured to ingest Sysmon logs.
+It was now time to create an alert to detect Mimikatz on our Wazuh server.

+### Creating a Wazuh Alert to Detect Mimikatz